 Amazing black corn that even grows in the north!
 A deep purple and super anthocyanin-rich flour corn from Montana!
 This variety is a northern adapted homage to the legendary Maiz Morado/Kulli corn from Peru.
-Ed Shultz, the accomplished and passionate open pollinated corn breeder who spent 30 years selecting this dark purple variety, explains that Montana morado is was actually selected from the Painted Mountain corn.
+Ed Shultz, the accomplished and passionate open pollinated corn breeder who spent 30 years selecting this dark purple variety, explains that Mountain morado is was actually selected from the Painted Mountain corn.
 Perfect for those northern gardeners who have always dreamed of growing dark purple corn to brew into the popular healthful corn drink, chicha morada.
 This slightly variable, Montana landrace is well adapted to super long summer days and cool nights, however it will also perform well (and mature even earlier) in shorter day length areas.
 Short, stocky plants produce an average of 2 ears per plant, with 8 row, long slender cobs.
 Can also be milled into a supremely soft, delicious flour.

 Held in high esteem in its native range, this cousin of bok choy and tatsoi is beloved as a nutritious and tasty vegetable with deep cultural roots as a culinary emblem of Nagasaki, Japan.
 Growers of Nagasaki Late cabbage will attest that it has been a culinary staple in the Nagasaki region for many generations, and indeed records show the variety, which is locally called Tojinna, has been grown in Nagasaki since at least the Edo period.
-Evidence suggests that the introduction of variety actually dates back to the Tang dynasty (618-907).
+Evidence suggests that the introduction of this variety actually dates back to the Tang dynasty (618-907).
 This crispy and flavorful Asian green is locally popular in hotpot, stir fry and soup.
 The green is particularly popular as a star ingredient in Ozoni, the traditional soup enjoyed at Japanese New Year’s.
 It’s a favorite cold-hardy green and deeply nutritious.

 60 days.
 A rare and beautiful treasure from Okinawa, Japan, and the most exciting vegetable introduction of 2021!
 The stunning bubblegum pink pods are packed with antioxidants and phenomenal flavor, making this variety both highly nutritious and gourmet.
 One of our favorite new edible ornamentals from the famous “blue zone” of Japan, where more people live to 100 than nearly any other place in the world.
 The sturdy plants produce lovely large flowers and uniquely non ribbed, round pods in a stunning pink color.